-As we continue to grow, Methodist Hospital has expanded its presence on the Internet that includes a website dedicated to providing health information and news, in addition to convenient services such as physician referral, a news library, online class registration, and online bill
+As we continue to grow, Methodist Hospital has expanded its presence on the Internet that includes a website dedicated to providing health news and information - for patients, employees, physicians volunteers, and visitors, in addition to convenient services such as physician referral, a news library, videos, virtual tours, online class registration, and online bill payment.
+Methodist Hospital also uses social media, via Facebook and YouTube, to inform the community about the hospital.